The Venetian Rule in Kefalonia and its Imprint

 The timeless imprint

 Today, the Venetian presence in Kefalonia is not only visible in monuments or place names; it is part of the broader collective memory.
-In an era where the island redefines its identity through cultural heritage and tourism, understanding the history of Venetian rule is not merely a journey into the past; it is a tool for shaping a modern narrative that connects Kefalonia with the Mediterranean, with Europe, and with its very character.
+In an era when the island is redefining its identity through cultural heritage and tourism, understanding the history of Venetian rule is not just a journey into the past; it is a tool for shaping a modern narrative that connects Kefalonia with the Mediterranean, with Europe, and with its very character.